Coarse cone quotients: Introduction

-Let $G$ be a group.
-Colimits over $BG$ in $\UBC$ may not exist or are badly behaved.
-For example, the action of $\Z$ on $\R$ (with the metric $\UBC$-structure) by translations does not have a quotient $\colim_{B\Z}\R$ at all since the $\Z$-orbits are not bounded.
 If we consider $S^{1}$ (again with the metric $\UBC$-structure) and an irrational rotation action of $\Z$, then $\colim_{B\Z}S^{1}$ is the quotient set $S^{1}/\Z$ with the uninteresting maximal coarse and bornological structures and the minimal uniform structure.

-In \cref{kokptoerhertgretgrtgrtg} we describe a functor and show that it represents the homotopy orbits in the homotopy theory on $\BC$ generated by the coarse equivalences, see \cref{kopgwergwerfw} for a precise formulation.
+In \cref{kokptoerhertgretgrtgrtg}, we describe a functor and show that it represents the homotopy orbits in the homotopy theory on $\BC$ generated by the coarse equivalences; see \cref{kopgwergwerfw} for a precise formulation.
 It is then natural to ask whether the composition is a good replacement of the problematic $\cO^{\infty}( \colim_{BG}-)$.

+\begin{rem} Recall that, for $X$ in $\UBC$, the cone-at-infinity $\cO^{\infty}(X)$ is the set $\Z\times X$ equipped with a bornological coarse structure derived from the uniform bornological coarse structure of $X$ (see \cref{lpozhrtrger}), and that $\cO^{\infty}_{\ge 0}(X)$ is the subset $\nat\times X$ endowed with the induced bornological coarse structure.

-\begin{rem} The subspace $\cO^{\infty}_{\ge 0}(X)//G\subset\cO^{\infty}(X)//G$ is a version (see \cref{hezkohprherthgeg} for the relation between the universal cones and cones with a fixed scale as usually considered in the literature) of the warped cone introduced for metric spaces with $G$-action by J. Roe.
-The coarse geometry of these warped cones has been studied in a variety of papers, see e.g. \cite{dsa}, \cite{Vigolo_2018}, \cite{de_Laat_2018}, \cite{Fisher_2019}, \cite{Li_2023}, \cite{Kitsios:2025aa}.
-In the metric context the Lipschitz geometry of the warped cones is a very fine invariant as e.g. demonstrated in \cite{Fisher_2019}.
+The subspace $\cO^{\infty}_{\ge 0}(X)//G\subset\cO^{\infty}(X)//G$ is a version (see \cref{hezkohprherthgeg} for the relation between the universal cones and cones with a fixed scale as usually considered in the literature) of the warped cone introduced for metric spaces with $G$-action by J. Roe.
+The coarse geometry of these warped cones has been studied in a variety of papers, see, e.g., \cite{dsa}, \cite{Vigolo_2018}, \cite{de_Laat_2018}, \cite{Fisher_2019}, \cite{Li_2023}, \cite{Kitsios:2025aa}.
+In the metric context, the Lipschitz geometry of the warped cones is a very fine invariant, as for instance demonstrated in \cite{Fisher_2019}, \cite{Sawicki_2020}.
 We think that a similar theory could be developed also for $\cO_{\ge 0}^{\infty}(X)//G$ as an object in $\BC$.
-But in this note we focus on properties which can be detected by coarse homology theories.
+But in this note, we focus on properties that can be detected by coarse homology theories.
 We furthermore prefer to work with $\cO^{\infty}(X)//G$ instead of $\cO^{\infty}_{\ge 0}(X)//G$ since the former is a better invariant of the local geometry of the $G$-object $X$ alone.
-In contrast to $\Yo(\cO^{\infty}_{\ge 0}(X)//G)$ the motive $\Yo(\cO^{\infty}(X)//G)$ is e.g. invariant under enlarging the coarse structure of $X$. \hB\end{rem}
+In contrast to $\Yo(\cO^{\infty}_{\ge 0}(X)//G)$ the motive $\Yo(\cO^{\infty}(X)//G)$ is, e.g., invariant under enlarging the coarse structure of $X$. \hB\end{rem}